Shenandoah

 What is Zen?

 This is a question that necessarily does not have any ready-made answer.
 Once started with Zen practice, it is a question that you should continue to ask.More conventionally, Zen is a contemplative school of Mahayana Buddhism that focuses on meditation as a principle practice for awakening.
 It spread east from India through Asian countries before reaching the western hemisphere.
 With each culture that it contacted, Zen developed into different flavors particular to each region, while preserving its core.
 We are currently witnessing, and are part of, the development of Zen in American modes.Even though intellectual understanding is not a focus of Zen practice, it may be helpful to have some context for this work.
 Some good introductory books about Zen include: Healing Zen and Zen Mind Beginner's Mind.
-Some good introductory books about Buddhism include: What the Buddha Taught and The Heart of Buddha's Teaching.For a resource on Buddhist ethics and Zen precepts, I recommend The Mind of Clover by Robert Aitken, Roshi.If you are interested in the intersection between Zen and Christian practice, I recommend a few books: Embracing the Inconceivable: Interspiritual Practice of Zen and Christianity by Ellen Birx, Roshi; Zen Spirit, Christian Spirit by Robert Kennedy, Roshi; and Zen Gifts to Christians also by Robert Kennedy, Roshi.Zen may be practiced alongside any religious or spiritual affiliation you may have.
+Some good introductory books about Buddhism include: What the Buddha Taught and The Heart of Buddha's Teaching.For a resource on Buddhist ethics and Zen precepts, I recommend The Mind of Clover by Robert Aitken, Roshi, and Opening to Oneness by Nancy Mujo Baker, Roshi.If you are interested in the intersection between Zen and Christian practice, I recommend a few books: Embracing the Inconceivable: Interspiritual Practice of Zen and Christianity by Ellen Birx, Roshi; Zen Spirit, Christian Spirit by Robert Kennedy, Roshi; and Zen Gifts to Christians also by Robert Kennedy, Roshi.Zen may be practiced alongside any religious or spiritual affiliation you may have.
 There are Zen teachers who are also Christian Priests and Jewish Rabbis.
 If you have a current religious or spiritual perspective, Zen practice may complement and deepen your understanding of your current faith tradition.This work is not about making anyone a better Buddhist.
 Buddhism in general, and Zen in particular, involve approaches and practices for helping us discover and live our lives as full, more intimate, human beings.
 To engage in Buddhist practice to become something or someone other than Who or What we already are --even a "Buddhist"-- is to miss the point.

 Getting Started